 Carry less, enjoy more!

-To help you plan your trip, we offer the following list of what to pack
+To help you plan your trip, we offer the following list as a suggestion of what to pack.

 You need to supply a pack, sleeping bag and comfortable footwear.
 The weather can change quickly on this track so you must be prepared for adverse conditions.
-It is a good idea to make your pack as light as possible for your own comfort.
+It is a good idea to make your pack as light as possible (aim for approximately 9kgs) for your own comfort.

 • 1 Plastic inner pack liner

 • 1 Good quality sleeping bag in a plastic bag